AY2324S1-CS2113-T17-1/tp/docs/UserGuide.md

 `add-diet`

-You can record your diet in AtheltiCLI by adding your calorie, protein, carbohydrate,and fat intake of your meals.
+Your can record your diet by specifying calorie, protein, carbohydrate, and fat intake.

 **Syntax:**